-A number of DHCD programs support efforts to reduce the number of families living at or below the poverty level.
+HUD funded construction programs require Section 3.
 These efforts include construction projects where assisted projects are required to provide local benefit in the form of hiring and/or contracting with qualified (local and low-income) individuals or businesses.
 In addition, DHCD leverages small businesses as well as other community development resources to develop economic opportunity in areas where employment and economic benefits are limited.
-DHCD also promotes access to affordable housing in areas of opportunity.